Elizabeth Boyd

 Q: What is a tincture?

 A: A tincture is a herbal preparation where the fresh or dried herb is steeped in alcohol for at least one month.
 The alcohol draws out the medicinal properties of the herb.
-After a month or more, the liquid is separated from the plant material, usually using a tincture press, and the resulting liquid is the tincture.
+At the end of the steeping period, the liquid is separated from the plant material and the resulting liquid is a tincture.

 Q: How quickly should I see results with herbal medicine?